National Broadband Network: Political responses

-National Party Senator Barnaby Joyce said the NBN mirrored a proposal released by their think tank, saying it 'delivers a strategic infrastructure outcome' and it is 'vitally important that the [NBN] gets to the corners of our country where the market has failed'.
+National Party Senator Barnaby Joyce said the NBN mirrored a proposal released by their think tank, saying it "delivers a strategic infrastructure outcome" and it is "vitally important that the [NBN] gets to the corners of our country where the market has failed".

 Independent MPs Rob Oakeshott, Tony Windsor, Bob Katter and Andrew Wilkie expressed support for NBN.
-Katter said the NBN is 'a great thing for this country'.
-Windsor said the NBN is 'too good an opportunity to miss'.
-Family First Party leader Steve Fielding said the NBN will 'bring [Australia] up to speed'.
+Katter said the NBN is "a great thing for this country".
+Windsor said the NBN is "too good an opportunity to miss".
+Family First Party leader Steve Fielding said the NBN will "bring [Australia] up to speed".

 The size of the government's investment was a key point of debate.
-The Coalition called for a cost-benefit analysis, describing the NBN as 'a white elephant on a massive scale'.
-The Economist Intelligence Unit (EIU) criticised the NBN as a 'huge cost to the public sector', instead advocating a policy focused on filling 'gaps'.
+The Coalition called for a cost-benefit analysis, describing the NBN as "a white elephant on a massive scale" and instead advocated for a plan more focused on addressing underserved areas.
+The Economist Intelligence Unit (EIU) criticised the NBN's "huge cost to the public sector" when analysing various countries broadband plans.

-The Greens said the NBN 'is a key piece of 21st century infrastructure'.
+The Greens said the NBN "is a key piece of 21st century infrastructure".

 Telecommunications stakeholders

-Telecommunication companies Optus, iiNet, Internode and Vodafone expressed support for the project, along with the Australian Internet Industry Association, which said optical fibre solutions are 'a critical part in the evolution of the internet'.
-Internode managing director Simon Hackett said he was 'glad [the NBN is] going to go ahead'.
-Vodafone-Hutchison CEO Nigel Dews said the NBN will 'transform the competitive landscape'.
+Telecommunication companies Optus, iiNet, Internode and Vodafone expressed support for the project, along with the Australian Internet Industry Association, which said optical fibre solutions are "a critical part in the evolution of the internet".
+Internode managing director Simon Hackett said he was "glad [the NBN is] going to go ahead".
+Vodafone-Hutchison CEO Nigel Dews said the NBN will "transform the competitive landscape".
 However, other telecommunications companies including AAPT, PIPE Networks and Exetel have expressed opposition to the NBN.
-AAPT chief executive Paul A. Broad said the NBN will 'stifle competition'.
-PIPE Networks founder Bevan Slattery said the NBN is 'economically irresponsible'.
-Exetel chief executive John Linton described the NBN as a 'political stunt'.
+AAPT chief executive Paul A. Broad said the NBN will "stifle competition".
+PIPE Networks founder Bevan Slattery said the NBN is "economically irresponsible".
+Exetel chief executive John Linton described the NBN as a "political stunt".

 Microsoft, Google and Intel expressed support.
-Google's head of engineering, Alan Noble, said the NBN will 'be the greatest enabler of innovation'.
-Intel managing director Philip Cronin said 'the NBN has the potential to deliver significant long term benefits'.
+Google's head of engineering, Alan Noble, said the NBN will "be the greatest enabler of innovation".
+Intel managing director Philip Cronin said "the NBN has the potential to deliver significant long term benefits".
 The Swinburne University of Technology conducted a survey of Australian Internet usage for the World Internet Project between September 2009 and October 2009.
 The survey of 1,000 people asked about Internet usage and how it influences daily life.
-A question was included asking if the NBN was a 'good idea'; 74.5 per cent agreed.
+A question was included asking if the NBN was a "good idea"; 74.5 per cent agreed.
 In the survey, the NBN had stronger support among younger people and Internet users.